-- Nitrates (usually used for sexual enhancement): butyl, amyl, and cyclohexyl nitrates called “poppers” and sold as “video head cleaner,” “room odorizer,” “leather cleaner,” “video head cleaner,” and “liquid aroma”
+- Nitrates.
+Usually used for sexual enhancement, they are butyl, amyl, and cyclohexyl nitrates called “poppers.”
+Often they are sold as “video head cleaner,” “room odorizer,” “leather cleaner,” “video head cleaner,” and “liquid aroma”

-- Volatile solvents (liquid products that vaporize when they reach room temperature): paint thinner, correction fluid, dry cleaning fluid, degreasers, gasoline, paint remover, lighter fluid, glue, and felt-tip marker fluid
+- Volatile solvents.
+These are liquid products that vaporize when they reach room temperature, and include: paint thinner, correction fluid, dry cleaning fluid, degreasers, gasoline, paint remover, lighter fluid, glue, and felt-tip marker fluid

-- Aerosols (sprays that contain solvents or propellants): hair spray, cooking spray, deodorant, room deodorizer, fabric protecting spray, vegetable oil spray, and spray paint
+- Aerosols.
+These are sprays that contain solvents or propellants.
+They include hair spray, cooking spray, deodorant, room deodorizer, fabric protecting spray, vegetable oil spray, and spray paint

-- Gases (medical anesthetics as well as household products): nitrous oxide, chloroform, ether, halothane, propane tanks, butane lighters, refrigerant gases, and whipped cream aerosols (“whippets”)
+- Gases.
+Generally these are medical anesthetics, but can be found in household products as well.
+They include: nitrous oxide, chloroform, ether, halothane, propane tanks, butane lighters, refrigerant gases, and whipped cream aerosols (“whippets”)

 These products are sniffed, huffed, snorted, sprayed into the mouth or nose, or sprayed into a bag or cloth and then inhaled.
-Inhalants can be dangerous in as little as one use.
-They can be unpredictable and cause significant brain damage or even death.
+Inhalants can be dangerous in as little as one use, and can cause significant brain damage or even death.
 They are not thought to be physically addictive but can lead to psychological dependence.
 These products can usually be stopped suddenly during detox without requiring any kind of tapering approach, especially since prolonged use can be so dangerous.
 The faster a person can stop using inhalants and get them out of the body and brain, the better.

 Marijuana and Synthetic Cannabinoids

-Unlike hallucinogens and inhalants, marijuana is considered to be an addictive drug, and it does have some withdrawal side effects when it is stopped cold turkey.
-Fortunately, these withdrawal symptoms are not life-threatening or generally physically significant, meaning that the drug can be stopped suddenly without tapering, especially if a medical detox protocol is used that can attend to the psychological needs of the individual as the drug processes out of the body.
+Marijuana is considered to be an addictive drug, according to the Drug Enforcement Administration (DEA), and it does have some withdrawal side effects when it is stopped cold turkey.
+Generally, these withdrawal symptoms are not life-threatening or physically significant, meaning that the drug can be stopped suddenly without tapering, especially if a medical detox protocol is used that can attend to the psychological needs of the individual as the drug processes out of the body.

 Synthetic cannabinoids, often called “fake weed,” Spice,” and “K2,” are man-made chemicals that are often sprayed onto plant material and sold as “not for human consumption.”
 These products are often seen as an “improved” version of plant-based marijuana with higher and more potent concentrations of THC (tetrahydrocannabinol), the active mind-altering ingredient in marijuana.

-Both marijuana and synthetic marijuana activate cannabinoid receptors in the brain to act as hallucinogens and pleasure-enhancers.
-Synthetic cannabinoids just do this more effectively, making these products potentially more dangerous and more addictive.
+Both marijuana and synthetic marijuana activate cannabinoid receptors in the brain to act as hallucinogens and pleasure-enhancers, making these products potentially more dangerous and more addictive.
 Both substances will have similar withdrawal symptoms when use is stopped.